 Our milk should all come from the sea,

 But who, I ask, would want to be—

 The milkmaid to a herd of Whales?

 This article was posted on Monday, October 24th, 2016 at 5:08 pm and is filed under Australia, Canada, Countries & Cultures, England, English, Languages, Poems, Poems about Animals, Poems about Whales, Poetry, Poets, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply